Web Development for Beginners >

 We’re proud of you for sticking till the end, and we hope this is just the start of your wonderful journey in web development.

-So we’re finally at our last daily challenge.
+So we’re finally at our last challenge.
 Are you excited about the vast world of web development that lies beyond this short course?
 We sure are!

-Here are the tasks for today’s challenge:
+Here are the tasks for the final challenge:

 1. Similar to our emailValidate function, write a new function validateNSFW (Not Safe For Work) that will take in the messageText and return true if the message is safe for work.
 The function should return false if the text contains the word ‘crap’.
 You may use .includes() function for the task.